Police Beat for July 1, 2020

 Jeannine Patrice Agnello, 48, 5000 block of Koli Court, North Port.
 Charge: probation violation (original charge: two counts of possession of a controlled substance/other).
 Bond: none.

-Trevor Harwood Benson, 29, 1000 block of Capri Isles Boulevard, Venice.
+Trevor Harwood Benson, 29, 1000 block of Capri Isles Blvd., Venice.
 Charge: probation violation (original charge: carrying a concealed firearm).
 Bond: none.

-Travis Wesley Simmons, 40, 500 block of Blackburn Street, Englewood.
+Travis Wesley Simmons, 40, 500 block of Blackburn St., Englewood.
 Charge: contempt of court (original charge: battery felony resulting from great bodily harm or disability).
 Bond: $15,000.

 The North Port Police Department reported the following arrests: